 This is the most popular of the Belize diving destinations.

 The second largest barrier reef is right offshore so you have a 2 minute boat ride to some of the best dive sites anywhere.
 Check our reviews of some of the most popular dive sites in Ambergris.

-The town on Ambergris is bustling and there are a range of accommodations to fit any budget (see our page on Ambergris Caye hotels to make sure you are getting the best deal).
+The town on Ambergris is bustling and there are a range of accommodations to fit any budget.
+We give you our experience on our overview of Ambergris Caye page (link just below).